-Variations to assessment are provided to support individual ākonga needs and circumstances, where needed.
-The kaiako and ākonga work together to determine the appropriate support or variation for their particular needs or circumstances.
+Variations to assessment are provided to support ākonga needs and circumstances, where needed.
+Kaiako and ākonga work together to determine the appropriate support or variation for their particular needs or circumstances.
 Variations to assessment are approved by the delegated authority.
-The following does not apply to ākonga in work-based learning covered by a training agreement.
-Such ākonga discuss and agree any variations to assessment with their learning advisor.

-Extensions
+Due Date Extensions

 Ākonga who anticipate difficulty in submitting assessments by the due time and date may request an extension.
 The extension must be agreed to prior to the assessment due date.